-Gonorrhea: Symptoms, Pathophysiology, and Diagnosis
+Gonorrhea: Symptoms, Diagnosis, and Treatment

 Pathophysiology